Devian4748/learning-threejs/README.md

 **WebGL** is a JavaScript API that renders triangles in a canvas

-It's fast because it uses the **Graphic Processing Unit (GPU)** of the visitor.
-The GPU can do thousands of parallel calculations.

-Once the model's points are well placed, the GPU needs to draw each visible pixel of those triangles.
-The instructions to place the points and draw the pixels are written in what we call **shaders**.

-We also need to provide data to these shaders.
-For example: how to place the points according to the model transformations and the camera's properties.
-These are called **matrices**.

-Drawing a single triangle on the canvas would take at least 100 lines of code.
-But native WebGL benefits from existing at a low level, very close to the GPU.
-This enables excellent optimizations and more control.

 ### What is ThreeJS

 **Three.js** is a JavaScript library under MIT license that works right above WebGL.
 The library's goal is to drastically simplify the process of handling all of what we just stated.